 Perhaps so.
 Or perhaps not.
 But the intelligent citizen will not be

-citizen’s thought processes be confined within a conventional
+that citizen’s thought processes be confined within a conventional

 linear scale between “right” and left.”
-Instead, that person will assess public
+Instead, that person will

 Earlier I suggested that in conventional discourse, “the left” is

-and organizations, and less (if at all) through an elaboration of core
+individuals and organizations, and less (if at all) through an

-organizations, and then by examining their
+these individuals and organizations, and then by examining their

 statements found in their websites: